antmicro/topwrap/docs/source/description_files.md

   ...

 design:
-  {hierarchy_name}: # describe hierarchy design
+  hierarchies: # specify hierarchies designs
+    {hierarchy_name_1}:
       design:
         parameters:
           ...
         ports: # ports connections internal to this hierarchy ...
         interfaces: # interfaces connections internal to this hierarchy ...
         {nested_hierarchy_name}:
           ...
       external:
         # external ports and/or interfaces of this hierarchy; these can be
         # referenced in the upper-level `ports`, `interfaces` or `external` section
+        ...
+    {hierarchy_name_2}:
       ...

   parameters: # specify IPs parameter values to be overridden